RoyalIcing/Orb/README.md

 ![Orb logo](orb-logo-orange.svg)

-# Orb: Write WebAssembly with the power of Elixir
+# Orb: Write WebAssembly with Elixir

 Orb is a DSL for WebAssembly with the full power of the Elixir language: